Campfire Tales (1997 film): Plot

 In the 1950s, Jenny and Eddie are kissing in a car at a viewpoint.
 Jenny becomes nervous that someone is watching them after they hear a radio broadcast of a madman on the loose in the area.
 She forces Eddie to drive them back to town, thinking she sees someone lurking in the woods.
 They arrive at a drive-in, and Eddie walks to the window to order a milkshake.
 When he returns toward the car, he sees a hook hanging from the car's passenger door.

 In the present day, Cliff, his girlfriend Lauren, and her little brother Eric and friend Alex are driving home from a concert.
 Cliff, drunk and driving erratically, crashes the car in the woods.
 They light flares and discover an abandoned church foundation nearby, where they start a fire.
 To pass the time, they begin telling a series of campfire tales.

 In the first story, Rick and Valerie are on their honeymoon driving through Nevada.
-They take a detour to visit caverns, and park their RV in a rural area.
+They take a detour to visit caverns and park their RV in a rural area.
 They are disturbed by a local man who warns them not to spend the night there, insisting they park elsewhere.
 They ignore him and park a little further up, still in the rural area.
 The local is attacked by unseen creatures and brutally killed.
 As they have sex in the RV, a creature watches through the window.
 Valerie sprains her ankle and Rick leaves to walk to a gas station nearby, even though he had recently filled their tank up.
 On his way to the service station, Rick stumbles upon the body of the local man and he too is attacked.
-Rick gets choked, damaging his vocal chords, making it difficult for him to speak.
-He runs back to the RV but Valerie doesn’t recognize his knock.
+Rick gets choked, damaging his vocal cords, making it difficult for him to speak.
+He runs back to the RV, but Valerie doesn’t recognize his knock.
 Valerie is attacked through the sunroof of the RV and terrorized by the creature.
-She pepper sprays the creature and sounds a panic alarm before passing out.
+She peppers sprays the creature and sounds a panic alarm before passing out.
 She awakens to a police officer knocking on the door of the RV.
-As she exits the RV, she hears a screeching noise; the officer tells her to look straight ahead but she looks back, and sees Rick's eviscerated corpse hanging upside down from a tree, his wedding ring scratching across the metal rooftop.
+As she exits the RV, she hears a screeching noise; the officer tells her to look straight ahead but she looks back and sees Rick's eviscerated corpse hanging upside down from a tree, his wedding ring scratching across the metal rooftop.